lbl-srg/obc/specification/source/cdl.rst

 For vectorized connectors, or vectorized instances with scalar connectors, each (element of an) input connector needs to be connected to exactly one (element of an) output connector.
-Unlike in Modelica, a ``connect`` statement can only connect scalar variables or an individual element of a vectorized input/output port.

 Connections are listed after the instantiation of the blocks in an ``equation`` section.
 The syntax is